 UBER IC MISCLASSIFICATION CLASS ACTION FILED IN FLORIDA.
 On January 22, 2016, Uber was sued in federal court in Tampa, Florida by drivers who allege that Uber misclassified them as ICs.
 The lawsuit alleges that Uber failed to pay them the federal minimum wage and overtime for hours worked over 40 in a workweek and deprived them of their right to workers’ compensation, unemployment insurance, disability insurance, Social Security and other benefits.
 The lawsuit adds a twist to the standard class action claim: it also seeks recovery under a little-used federal tax law for the willful filing of false information returns (Forms 1099, in this instance), where the damages are the greater of $5,000 or any actual damages sustained by the plaintiffs.
 Suarez v.
 Uber Technologies, Inc., No. 16-cv-00166-JSM-MAP (M.D.
 Fla.
 Jan.
 22, 2016).

 AMAZON SUED BY “PRIME NOW” DRIVERS IN IC MISCLASSIFICATION CASE.
 Amazon.com has been sued again in an IC misclassification case, this time in Arizona federal court, by drivers who deliver its products to Amazon’s customers within one to two hours of being ordered through Amazon’s “Prime Now” app.
-The prior lawsuit was brought in Los Angeles Superior Court and was the subject of our blog post of October 28, 2015.
+The prior lawsuit was brought in Los Angeles Superior Court and was the subject of my blog post of October 28, 2015.
 The drivers in the new Arizona case claim that they have been misclassified as ICs by Amazon and Courier Logistics Services, LLC, the company providing delivery services to Amazon, and that they are entitled to, among other things, unpaid minimum wage and overtime compensation and liquidated damages under the Fair Labor Standards Act.
 The complaint alleges that the “Prime Now” app suggests a $5.00 tip for drivers (yet the drivers are prohibited from accepting cash tips); that the drivers receive multiple days of training in making Amazon Prime Now deliveries; that they are required to wear clothing bearing the Amazon Prime Now logo; that they are scheduled to work fixed shifts; that they are required to arrive at a designated warehouse ahead of the shift time and check in with a dispatcher; that they cannot reject work assignments or request particular geographical areas; that they are tracked while they are on deliveries; that the Prime Now app generates routes and directions they are expected to follow; that the fees received by the drivers are unilaterally determined by the defendants; and that they are required to use their own vehicles without reimbursement by the company.
 Curry v.
 Amazon.com, Inc., No. 2:16-cv-00007 (D. Ariz.
 Jan.
 5, 2016).

 NATIONAL ON-DEMAND PARKING SERVICE SUED FOR INDEPENDENT CONTRACTOR MISCLASSIFICATION.
 National on-demand valet parking company, Zirx, was sued in a proposed class action in the state of Washington by a parking “agent” alleging, among other things, that she was misclassified as an independent contractor and thereby denied overtime compensation to which he was allegedly entitled under the federal Fair Labor Standards Act and the state’s Minimum Wage Act and that Zirx also violated the Washington Wage Rebate Act.
 The agents parked cars for the company’s customers at rented lots, returned the cars to the customers, and sold additional services such as filling the vehicles with gas, washing the cars, and selling monthly parking services.
 The proposed class action complaint is based on the allegations that the agents were misclassified because, among other things, training and equipment were provided by the company; the company directed and controlled the agents’ work; schedules were set by the company; the services had to personally performed; and a dress code was required to be followed.
 Pascual v.
 Zirx Consumer Services, Inc., No. 2:15-cv-01923 (W.D.
 Wash.
 Dec.
 8, 2015).

 DRIVERS FOR DELIVERY AND LAST-MILE LOGISTICS COMPANY 3P DELIVERY (NOW XPO) TO RECEIVE $2.8 MILLION IN SETTLEMENT OF THEIR IC MISCLASSICATION CLASS ACTION.
 An Illinois federal district court judge approves a $2.8 million settlement of an IC misclassification claims brought on behalf of 258-member class of drivers against delivery and logistics company, 3PDelivery (3PD), now known as XPO Last Mile d/b/a XPO Logistics.
 The class action lawsuit was filed in 2013 alleging that 3PD violated the Illinois Wage Payment and Collection Act by misclassifying its delivery service providers as ICs, failed to properly compensate them for all hours worked, and made deductions from their pay in violation of state law.
 Approximately $1.8 million will be awarded to the drivers and over $900,000 will be awarded as attorneys’ fees.
-As more fully detailed in our blog posts of April 14, 2013 and November 2, 2010, 3DP had previously settled similar claims with drivers in Oregon and Washington.
+As more fully detailed in my blog posts of April 14, 2013 and November 2, 2010, 3DP had previously settled similar claims with drivers in Oregon and Washington.
 Brandon v.
 3PD Inc., case no. 1:13-cv-03745 (N.D.
 Ill.
 Jan.
 26, 2016).